Alternative and Complementary Therapies

 *Dysmenorrhoea- pain with menstruation

 “To test the efficacy of acupuncture, we selected 42 women who were on the waiting list to undergo a video laparoscopy at the University Hospital of Florianópolis, Santa Catarina, Brazil.
 These women were divided into two sample groups.
 The first received the experimental treatment of acupuncture, and the other received placebo therapy, for which the needles were inserted 3 cm apart from the points of energy.
-Each group underwent five treatment sessions lasting on average 40 min.
-Randomization was carried out using Clinical Trial Management System software, and the allocation sequence was performed by a laboratory assistant and hidden to the team conducting the project, which was responsible for collecting the information.
-To monitor the effects of this intervention, we used the visual analogue scale (VAS) and the quality-of-life questionnaire for Endometriosis Health Profile 30 (EHP-30) endometriosis.
-Variables were measured at three time points: pre-therapy, post-therapy, and 2 months after therapy.
-Results: The results were analysed with SAS software version 9.1.3 using analysis of variance.
-A decrease in VAS scores for chronic pelvic pain and dyspareunia was observed in both groups analysed.
+Each group underwent five treatment sessions lasting an average of 40 min.
+Randomization was carried out using Clinical Trial Management System software, and the allocation sequence was performed by a laboratory assistant and hidden from the team conducting the project, which was responsible for collecting the information.
+To monitor the effects of this intervention, we used the visual analog scale (VAS) and the quality-of-life questionnaire for Endometriosis Health Profile 30 (EHP-30) endometriosis.
+Variables were measured at three-time points: pre-therapy, post-therapy, and 2 months after therapy.
+Results: The results were analyzed with SAS software version 9.1.3 using analysis of variance.
+A decrease in VAS scores for chronic pelvic pain and dyspareunia was observed in both groups analyzed.
 However, 2 months after therapy, the results were maintained only in the experimental group.
-Regarding quality of life, we observed an improvement in all variables analysed, although these were statistically significant only in the experimental group.
+Regarding quality of life, we observed an improvement in all variables analyzed, although these were statistically significant only in the experimental group.
 In contrast, the variable for infertility did not reach significance in either group.
 Conclusions: We concluded that acupuncture confers beneficial and long-lasting effects, even 2 months after therapy, as demonstrated by the variables studies.”

 “Twenty‐four studies were identified that involved acupuncture for endometriosis; however only one trial, enrolling 67 participants, met all the inclusion criteria.
 The single included trial defined pain scores and cure rates according to the Guideline for Clinical Research on New Chinese Medicine.
 Dysmenorrhoea scores were lower in the acupuncture group (mean difference ‐4.81 points, 95% confidence interval ‐6.25 to ‐3.37, P < 0.00001) using the 15‐point Guideline for Clinical Research on New Chinese Medicine for Treatment of Pelvic Endometriosis scale.
 The total effective rate (‘cured’, ‘significantly effective’ or ‘effective’) for auricular acupuncture and Chinese herbal medicine was 91.9% and 60%, respectively (risk ratio 3.04, 95% confidence interval 1.65 to 5.62, P = 0.0004).
 The improvement rate did not differ significantly between auricular acupuncture and Chinese herbal medicine for cases of mild to moderate dysmenorrhoea, whereas auricular acupuncture did significantly reduce pain in cases of severe dysmenorrhoea.”